A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 Our approach used a uniformly accelerated rectilinear motion (UARM) to calculate $x(k+1)$, $y(k+1)$ and $\theta(k+1)$ (equations \ref{linear x acceleration}, \ref{linear y acceleration} and \ref{angular acceleration}).
 And lastly for the speed $\nu(k+1)$ we simply develop the acceleration formula (equation \ref{speed acceleration}).

-Where $t_{s}$ is the sampling time.
-With a sampling time small enough, the last component of equations \ref{linear x acceleration}, \ref{linear y acceleration} and \ref{angular acceleration} will be much smaller than the other components, so it can be ignored to simplify the model.
+Where $t_{s}$ is the sampling period.
+With a sampling period small enough, the last component of equations \ref{linear x acceleration}, \ref{linear y acceleration} and \ref{angular acceleration} will be much smaller than the other components, so it can be ignored to simplify the model.
 In the design, $t_{s}$ will be 0.1 seconds, because the RTK has a maximum refresh rate of 10Hz.
 Developing the above equations, the propagation model will follow the equation \ref{propagation matrix}.

-\begin{itemize} \item \textbf{$x(k)$, $y(k)$}: Vehicle position coordinates at time step $k$.
+The terms of equation \ref{propagation matrix} are: \begin{itemize} \item \textbf{$x(k)$, $y(k)$}: Vehicle position coordinates at time step $k$.
 These denote the current location of the vehicle in the global (or chosen local) reference frame.

 \item \textbf{$\theta(k)$}: Heading angle (orientation) of the vehicle at step $k$, typically in radians.